How to Deal With a Botfly Infestation In Your Cat?

 What happens if a botfly is not removed from a cat?

 Botflies are parasites that can infest a variety of animals, including cats.
-When a botfly larva (also known as a "warble") infests a cat, it burrows under the skin and creates a painful swelling, which can cause discomfort and irritation to the cat.
-If a botfly is not removed from a cat, it will continue to grow and develop inside the cat's body.
+Cats cuterebra, a condition caused by botfly larvae, occurs when a botfly larva (also known as a “warble”) infests a cat.
+It burrows under the skin and creates a painful swelling, which can cause discomfort and irritation to the cat.
+If a botfly is not removed from a cat, it will continue to grow and develop inside the cat’s body.
 As it grows, it can cause more damage to the surrounding tissue, leading to inflammation and potential infection.
 In some cases, the larvae can even migrate to other parts of the body, which can lead to more serious health problems.

 Can cats survive Botflies?